RecluseGoose/HybridRadiography/readme.md

 ## Hybrid Radiography

-This is a repository for the X-ray simulation capability developed by the MTC across various CRPs and customer projects.
+This is a repository for rapid generation of synthetic X-ray images.

 ## Installation